cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

         push -Dcf.username -Dcf.password [-Dcf.appname] [-Dcf.memory]           Set the memory reservation for the application
         push -Dcf.username -Dcf.password [-Dcf.appname] [-Dcf.services]         Set the runtime to use for the application
         push -Dcf.username -Dcf.password [-Dcf.appname] [-Dcf.no-start]         Do not auto-start the application
+        push -Dcf.username -Dcf.password [-Dcf.appname] [-Dcf.framework]        Set the framework for the application

       Application Operations
         start   -Dcf.username -Dcf.password [-Dcf.appname]                      Start the application